kharoof/Scrape-Data/README.md

 XML and RCurl are two packages that allow you to scrape raw data from the web.
 You basically provide a webpage there are functions that then retrieve the raw html from the link.

-XML then provides a function xpathSApply which searches the html and extracts data.
-You need to specify the structure of the data to extract.
+XML also provides a function xpathSApply which parses the html and extracts data.
+You can specify the structure of the data to extract.
 For example you can tell it to extract all the data contained in <td> tags.
 This is easiest to understand with some examples.

-There is also a very clever package htmltab which does the same thing as xpathSApply but automatically finds tables in the html and returnds the table as a data.table.
+There is also a very clever package htmltab which parses data (similar to xpathSApply) and automatically finds tables in the html and returns the table as a data.table.
 Most of the time when your extracting data this is exactly what you need.